iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - Outbound traffic from this spoke VNet is allowed by default
 - Explicitly defined Inbound traffic is allowed
 - The traffic between the subnets of Spoke VNet is passing through the firewall and should be explicitly opened
+- Any traffic within the same subnet of this spoke VNet is not passing through the firewall (but still can be managed on NSG)

 For spokes in MicroSeg security mode:

 - Any undefined inbound and outbound traffic is denied for this spoke VNet
 - Any traffic in the subnets of this spoke VNet is passing through the firewall and should be explicitly opened (no point to manage on NSG, unless required)

-Here is the example of Firewall policy configuration to enable this model:
+Here is an example of Firewall policy configuration to enable this model:

 | Rule   Collection Group     | From                     | To                       | Settings                                                           |
 | --------------------------- | ------------------------ | ------------------------ | ------------------------------------------------------------------ |